jhildenbiddle/css-vars-ponyfill/README.md

 Determines if warning and error messages will be displayed on the console.

 When `true`, messages will be displayed on the console for each warning and error encountered while processing CSS.
-When `false`, messages will not be displayed on the console but will still be avaialble using the [options.onWarning](#optionsonwarning) and [options.onSuccess](#optionsonsuccess) callbacks.
+When `false`, messages will not be displayed on the console but will still be available using the [options.onWarning](#optionsonwarning) and [options.onSuccess](#optionsonsuccess) callbacks.

 - Type: `boolean`
 - Default: `false`